-Whilst both pricing and volume pressure in most areas of the business continued to be challenging, the businesses agility and flexibility enables it to react quickly in response to new opportunities, which has enabled utilisation rates to remain high.
-Demand for customer processing services remained strong in a diverse range of markets.
-The company benefited from continued growth in the company's environmentally friendly solvents and its cosmetics and personal care range.
+Whilst volume pressure across Solvent Recovery, Personal Care & Own Products & pricing pressure in most areas of the business continued to be challenging, the businesses agility and flexibility enabled it to react quickly to respond to new opportunities, which enabled utilisation rates to remain high at 99%.
+Demand for customer processing services remained strong across a diverse range of markets.
+The company benefited from continued growth in the company's environmentally friendly solvents and its Personal care range.

-The company has a robust pipeline of new projects and plans to expand its technology platforms for both its custom processing activities and proprietary products.
-The company continues to expand its products for the cosmetic and personal care markets in Europe, Asia and the USA which have high growth potential in addition to the introduction of new grades of these products.
-In line with this, the company launched a major investment to construct a new production facility on its site in Billingham focused on the manufacture of environmentally friendly products for the cosmetics sector.
-This facility began production in January 2021.
+The company has a robust pipeline of new projects and plans to expand its technology platforms for both its custom processing activities and Personal care products.
+Geographic market development of Personal care products including new grades continues across Europe, Asia and the USA where growth potential is high.
+In line with this, the company launched a major investment to construct a new production facility on its site in Billingham focused on the manufacture of preferred preservatives for the cosmetics sector.
+This facility which began production in January 2021 was fully occupied in 2022 reflecting the successful market development.